dfout/dfout/README.md

 I am passionate about quality design and development in a world of noise.

-Great inventions are borne from the intersections of usefulness, efficiency, beauty, and sustainability.
+Great inventions are borne from the intersections of usefulness, efficiency, beauty, and longevity.

 Who does this software serve?
 What are they looking for?
 What are their needs?